mvdwetering/yamaha_ynca/docs/DEVELOPING.md

 - Tick the discussion thread box.
 - Tick the pre-release box if it is an alpha/beta.
 Also mention in the release notes that it is an alpha/beta for testing.
 - Publish the release.

+## Update ynca package

+To update to a new version of the ynca package simply run the `bump_ynca_version.sh` script and it will update the required references.

 ## Add an entity